djvilla/topdownshooter-old-version/README.md

 Use the mouse to aim around the screen.
 Press the Left mouse button to Fire.

 Press *F8* to exit the game.

+## Credits :bookmark_tabs:
+Inital insperation for this was based off a small tutorial from [Miziziziz](https://www.youtube.com/watch?v=5vYI_mgERBU).
+Player and enemy images were provided by that tutorial as well.